 - Subacchi, Paolo and Andrew F. Cooper, eds.
 (2010).
 "Global Economic Governance in Transition," Special Issue of International Affairs 86 (May). - Bradford, Colin and Wonhyuk Lim (2010).
 Toward the Consolidation of the G20: From Crisis Committee to Global Steering Committee (Seoul and Washington DC: Korea Development Institute and Brookings Institution). - Larionova, Marina, ed.
 (2010).
-"G-X Summitry," International Organizations Research Journal 5 (Moscow: International Organizations Research Institute, Higher School of Economics). - Lesage, Dries, ed.
+"G-X Summitry," International Organizations Research Journal 5 (Moscow: International Organizations Research Institute, Higher School of Economics).

+Lesage, Dries, ed.
 (2010).
-The Future of the G8 and G20 (Brussels: The Royal Institute for International Relations). (also in Studia Diplomatica 63(2)). - Bradford, Colin and Wonhyuk Lim, eds.
+The Future of the G8 and G20 (Brussels: The Royal Institute for International Relations). (also in Studia Diplomatica 63(2)).

+- Bradford, Colin and Wonhyuk Lim, eds.
 (2011).
 Global Leadership in Transition: Making the G20 More Effective and Responsive (Washington DC: Brookings Institution). - Dervis, Kemal and Peter Drysdale, eds.
 (2014).
 The G20 Summit at Five: Time for Strategic Leadership (Washington DC: Brookings Institution Press). - Callaghan, Mike and Tristram Sainsbury, eds.
 (2015).
-G20 and the Future of International Economic Governance (Sydney: University of News South Wales Press).
+G20 and the Future of International Economic Governance (Sydney: University of News South Wales Press). - Slaughter, Steven, ed.
+(2019), The G20 and International Relations Theory: Perspectives on Global Summitry (Cheltenham: Edward Elgar).

 Note: Other useful books will become available.
 Ask the instructor for assistance or consult the G7 Information Centre and G20 Information Centre websites.

-Other Recommended Works on the G7/8 and G20
+Other Recommended Works on the G7 and G20